forio/contour/src/documentation/config/config.tooltip.md

 To override any of the default configuration options in a tooltip, include the `tooltip` configuration object in the configuration options that you pass to your Contour constructor.

-A tooltip is only useful if there is another visualization in this Contour instance.
+A tooltip only appears if there is already another visualization added this Contour instance.

 **Example:**